 Elgin County will be redeveloping the existing 100-bed Terrace Lodge into an ‘A’ facility with a phased project involving the construction of an addition followed by a 3-phased renovation.
 Estimated completion is November 2023.

 A Charitable, Non-Profit Seniors Residential Community located in Cambridge, Ontario.
 MMMC is retained to prepare a Campus Master Plan and Preliminary Design for the redevelopment of a new 114 resident long-term care facility to new MOHLTC design standards.
 The potential for an additional 28 residents is also being considered.
 The new long-term care facility will be built in two phases to avoid the downsizing of services to residents during construction which expected to begin in 2019.
 The project is currently awaiting Ministry approval and financing.

 A new 4 storey, 122 unit Retirement Residence in Orangeville, ON, complementing the existing facility of similar size.
 Phase II will include 24 studio units, 65-one bedroom apartments, and 33-two bedroom apartments along with comfortable dining and entertainment spaces.
 The new building will be connected to the existing structure with a generous first story link and will be fully accessible.
-Estimated completion is late 2019.
+Scheduled for completion in 2020.

 MMMC is proud to be working closely with Hospice Vaughan in the design and construction of their new 10-bed residential hospice, which will stand as a “Center of Excellence for Palliative Care” in the Vaughan community.
 Currently in construction, scheduled for completion in 2020.